cfe84/gitomatic/README.md

 - `artifacts`: a list of `;` separated artifacts, composed of name and the mounting point in the container separated by a `:`
 - `env`: a list of environment variables to be passed to the container.

-There are a few magic containers:
-- `git`: repo root is mounted in folder `/repos`.

 ### Local tasks

 🚨 local tasks run alongside your build script.
 You don't benefit from any isolation.
 If gitomatic doesn't run in a container, assume that anyone with write access to your repos will execute whatever they want.